nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Foster Manager requests to view a list of fosterers.
+1. Foster Manager lists fosterers (UC2).
 2. Foster Manager requests to view a certain statistic of the displayed fosterers.
 3. System displays the relevant statistic.